Explore the new features of LE Audio

 Broadcast Audio allows for one or multiple audio streams to be broadcast to an unlimited number of devices.
 It enables applications like Personal Audio Sharing where a user can share their audio stream, for example from a phone or tablet, with other user's headphones in the vicinity.

-On a bigger scale Location-Based Audio Sharing can be used.
+On a bigger scale Location-based Audio Sharing can be used.
 Example applications include a cinema where visitors can watch the same movie with different languages enabled on their headphones.
 It can be used in a gym with multiple TVs to select the audio from the channel that you want to watch.
 Further examples are be airports, conferences, museums etc.

+Low Complexity Communication Codec (LC3)The SBC, Low Complexity Subband Codec, that is used in Classic Audio as a well-established Codec works well but is quite old.
+The new LC3 uses about half the data for even higher perceived audio quality.
+The low complexity of the Codec leads to low latency and minimal storage requirements.
 It's possible to reduce the bitrate even lower without losing much perceived audio quality.
 The LC3 will also be available at a later date as an optional Codec for Bluetooth Classic Audio.

-The application that initialized the development of Bluetooth LE Audio
+The start of LE Audio

 In the development of Bluetooth LE Audio the Bluetooth SIG worked closely with the hearing aid industry.
 LE Audio cuts the power consumption in half while improving the perceived audio quality.
 This in addition to the new features like being able to connect multiple devices to one set of hearing aids makes Bluetooth LE Audio another giant advancement in the hearing aids industry.